WHAT IS AIR, FUNCTIONS AND ITS PROPERTIES

 If you enter a house without windows, what happens to you?

-You will feel uncomfortable, hot and will start to sweat.
+You will feel uncomfortable, and hot and will start to sweat.
 This is because the air in the room is stagnant or is standing still.
 Worse, the room itself will be warm or even hot.
 In such situations, you will want to get out of the room quickly.

 To keep our houses and our rooms cool and allow air to pass through it, we always have windows.
-A good and well ventilated house, has windows at opposite sides of the house, so that air entering at one end, gets out through the other.
+A good and well-ventilated house, has windows at opposite sides of the house, so that air entering at one end, gets out through the other.

 It is dangerous to live in poorly ventilated houses.

 Some houses in the villages have no windows.
 This makes the house to be hot, dark, stuffy and wet.
-If there is a sick person in such house, then, it is likely that everybody in the house will be sick.
+If there is a sick person in such a house, then, it is likely that everybody in the house will be sick.
 This is because as he breathes out disease germs, the others will be taking them in since there is no window for the germs to be blown out.

-Diseases that can attack persons living in poorly ventilated houses are tuberculosis, measles, chicken and smallpox, cough and common cold.
+Diseases that can attack persons living in poorly ventilated houses are tuberculosis, measles, chicken and smallpox, cough and the common cold.

-The practice in villages of keeping animals such as fowls, goats and sheep at night in the same badly ventilated rooms where people sleep, is bad.
+The practice in villages of keeping animals such as fowl, goats and sheep at night in the same badly ventilated rooms where people sleep, is bad.
 These animals will compete with people for the little oxygen there is in a room.
 Some of these animals may be sick and they can thus

 spread germs that are harmful.